 Bakiner demonstrates how truth commissions have recovered basic facts about human rights violations, forced societies to rethink the violence and exclusion of nation building, and produced a new dynamic whereby the state seeks to legitimize its central position between history and politics by accepting a high degree of societal penetration into the production and diffusion of official national history.
 By doing so, truth commissions have challenged and transformed public discourses on memory, truth, justice, reconciliation, recognition, nationalism, and political legitimacy in the contemporary world.

-Chapter 8.
+PART III.
+ZOOMING OUT: COMING TO TERMS WITH THE PAST THROUGH TRUTH COMMISSIONS Chapter 8.
 Nation and (Its New) Narration: A Critical Reading of Truth Commissions

 "Onur Bakiner has written a first-rate book that speaks to concerns and debates among students of transitional justice, qualitative methodologists and ethical-normative theorists.
 Moving well beyond the illuminating-but highly limited-descriptive literature on truth commissions, Bakiner develops a broader argument that captures their operation and impact, highlighting the politics at play.
 The argument is then tested in a series of narratives that are not only well written, but methodologically self-aware-a rare combination.
 For all the talk of 'mechanisms' and 'process tracing,' it is refreshing to read a book where they are analytic tools doing real work."—Jeffrey T. Checkel, Simon Fraser University

 "Truth Commissions is a wonderful contribution to the increasingly robust scholarship on transitional justice.
 It brings a fresh perspective on why truth commissions are formed, how they operate under domestic political constraints, and what-if anything-their impact is on post-conflict societies.
 Through a detailed study of dozens of truth commissions around the world, Onur Bakiner carefully considers not only the pragmatic aspects of truth commissions, but also their ethical and normative impact on societies coming to terms with legacies of mass violence."—Jelena Subotic, author of Hijacked Justice: Dealing with the Past in the Balkans

 "Truth Commissions makes an important contribution to scholarship on truth commissions, as well as scholarship on memory politics.
 It offers an original and compelling argument regarding the role and influence of truth commissions and a useful set of conceptual tools for framing analyses of truth commissions."—Bronwyn Anne Leebaw, University of California, Riverside